fokot/react-tree-editor/README.md

+# React tree editor
+You can test the app [here](https://fokot.github.io/react-tree-editor).

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).